CharaZhu/Text-Mine-Coronavirus-Literature/README.md

 # Text Mine COVID-19 Literature

-##### Apply NLP and ML algorithm on over 400,000 biomedical research papers to gain insight about COVID-19 and how to improve vaccination efforts.
+##### Apply NLP and ML algorithms on over 400,000 biomedical research papers to gain insight into COVID-19 and how to improve vaccination efforts.
 </br>